Ginkgo: Fossil history

-Trichopitys heteromorpha from the earliest Permian of France, is one of the earliest fossils ascribed to the Ginkgophyta.
+Trichopitys heteromorpha from the earliest Permian period in France is one of the earliest fossils ascribed to the Ginkgophyta.
 It had multiple-forked non-laminar leaves with cylindrical, thread-like ultimate divisions.
 Sphenobaiera (early Permian–Cretaceous) had wedge-shaped leaves divided into narrow dichotomously-veined lobes, lacking distinct petioles (leaf stalks).
 Baiera (Triassic–Jurassic) had similar multiple-lobed leaves but with petioles.

 The extant ginkgo (Ginkgo biloba) is a living fossil, with fossils similar to the modern plant dating back to the Permian, 270 million years ago.
 The ancestor of the genus is estimated to have branched off from other gymnosperms about 325 million years ago, while the last common ancestor of today's only remaining species lived not earlier than 390,000 years ago.
 The closest living relatives of the clade are the cycads.

 The time of this divergence is estimated to be extremely ancient, dating to the early Carboniferous.
 Fossils attributable to the genus Ginkgo with reproductive organs similar to the modern species first appeared in the Middle Jurassic, and the genus diversified and spread throughout Laurasia during the Jurassic and Early Cretaceous.
 At the end of the Pliocene, Ginkgo fossils disappeared from the fossil record everywhere except in a small area of central China, where the modern species survived.
 It is doubtful whether the Northern Hemisphere fossil species of Ginkgo can be reliably distinguished.
 Given the slow pace of evolution and morphological similarity between members of the genus, there may have been only one or two species existing in the Northern Hemisphere through the entirety of the Cenozoic: present-day G. biloba (including G. adiantoides) and G. gardneri from the Palaeocene of Scotland.